kyojinindie/indie-spring/README.md

 Look at the source code for full example.
 This is an open source project.

+@Primary

+This annotation is used to define a default bean when an interface is implemente by multiples classes.

 Open source is a development methodology; free software is a social movement.

 Happy Hacking :)